scrapy/scrapy/docs/topics/practices.rst

   directly
 * use a pool of rotating IPs.
 For example, the free `Tor project`_ or paid services like `ProxyMesh`_
+* use a highly distributed downloader that circumvents bans internally, so you can just focus on parsing clean pages.
+One example of such downloaders is `Crawlera`_

 If you are still unable to prevent your bot getting banned, consider contacting `commercial support`_.